pandeyy07/Artificial_Inteligence_CS7IS2/README.md

 Patrick Prunty
 Yash Pandey

-Aims: Solve a Constraint Satisfaction problem using a variety of AI algorithms.
+Aim: Solve a Constraint Satisfaction problem using a variety of AI algorithms.